quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 In this model, `Count` is the count of C>A *de novo* mutations observed in each BXD.
 `ADJ_AGE` is the product of the number of "callable" cytosine/guanine nucleotides in each BXD (i.e., the total number of cytosines/guanines covered by at least 10 sequencing reads) and the number of generations for which the BXD was inbred.
-We included the logarithm of `ADJ_AGE` as an "offset" in order to model the response variable as a rate rather than an absolute count; the BXDs differ in both their durations of inbreeding and the proportions of their genomes that were sequenced to sufficient depth, which influences the number of mutations we observe in each BXD.
+We included the logarithm of `ADJ_AGE` as an "offset" in order to model the response variable as a rate (expressed per base-pair, per generation) rather than an absolute count; the BXDs differ in both their durations of inbreeding and the proportions of their genomes that were sequenced to sufficient depth, which influences the number of mutations we observe in each BXD.
 The `Genotype_A` and `Genotype_B` terms represent the genotypes of BXDs at markers `rs27509845` and `rs46276051` (the markers with peak cosine distances on chromosomes 4 and 6 in the two inter-haplotype distance scans).
 We limited our analysis to the n = 108 BXDs that were homozygous at both sites, allowing us to model genotypes at either locus as binary variables ("B" or "D").
 Using analysis of variance (ANOVA), we then compared the model including an interaction effect to a model including only additive effects: